microsoft/ai-developer/Labs/lab-02.md

     chatHistory.AddAssistantMessage(assistantResponse.Content);
     ```
 1. Right click on `Dotnet>src>Aspire>Aspire.AppHost` in the left pane and select **Open in Integrated Terminal**.
+1. Run the following line of code to trust the dev-certificates neccessary to run the app locally, and then select on **Yes**:
+    ```
+    dotnet dev-certs https --trust
+    ```
 1. Use the following command to run the app:
     ```
-    dotnet dev-certs https --trust
     dotnet run
     ```
 1. Navigate to the link that is in the output section of the terminal: